iamjatinchauhan/resources-for-developers/README.md

 **[Saaslandingpage](https://saaslandingpage.com/)**|Discover the best 580 landing page examples created by top-class SaaS companies, and get ideas and inspiration for your next design project.
 **[Site Inspire](http://www.siteinspire.com/)**|A showcase of the finest web and interactive design.
 Currently over 4900 websites.
 **[Siteinspire](https://www.siteinspire.com/)**|A showcase of the best web design inspiration, featuring over 7000 websites and profiles of the digital agencies, designers and developers who made them.
+**[Siteinspire](https://www.siteinspire.com/)**|A showcase of the best web design inspiration, featuring over 7000 websites and profiles of the digital agencies, designers and developers who made them.
 **[Sketch App Sources](https://www.sketchappsources.com/)**|Sketch UIs, wireframes, icons and much more.
 **[Storytale.io](https://storytale.io/freebies/)**|Subset of Storytale free quality illustrations.
+**[The Best Designs](https://www.thebestdesigns.com/)**|Curation of the best of web design and their designers, featured for design excellence.
 **[UI Playbook](https://uiplaybook.dev/)**|The documented collection of UI components.
 **[UI Sources](https://www.uisources.com/)**|Stop spending time reinventing the wheel.
 **[UI Store Design](https://www.uistore.design/)**|494 Free Handpicked UI Kits for your real life projects.